plone/training/docs/mastering-plone/volto_talkview.md

 `Container` is either a registered component or a component from [Semantic UI React](https://react.semantic-ui.com/elements/container/) and needs to be imported before it is used.

-We now decide to display the type of talk in the title (E.g. "Keynote: The Future of Plone").
+We now decide to display the type of talk in the title (for example: "Keynote: The Future of Plone").
 This means we cannot use `DefaultView` anymore since that displays the title like this: `<h1 className="documentFirstHeading">{content.title}</h1>`.
 Instead we display the title and description in a custom way.

 This has multiple benefits:

-- All content can now be wrapped in the same `Container` which cleans up the html.
+- All content can now be wrapped in the same `Container` which cleans up the HTML.
 - We can control where the speaker portrait is displayed.
   We can now move all information on the speaker into a separate box.
   The speaker portrait is picked up by the DefaultView because the fields name is `image`, which is the same as the image from the behavior `plone.leadimage`.